 "Lady Ming?"
 Prince Imrahil asked with a raised eyebrow.

 "These lands were their curse your Highness," she answered.

-King Elessar told the elves what Prince Imrahil told him.
+King Elessar told the elves what Prince Imrahil told him after his guests departed.

 "How long have they lived there?"
 Glorfindel asked.

 "We knew men would claim those lands one day and Lindon has been abandoned since the end of the Second Age, except the Grey Havens," Celeborn said.